vonovak/react-native-theme-control/README.md

 This package provides a solution to change the application theme so that both react native and native components use the same theme - see the [relevant part of the video](https://youtu.be/NNYQj_T0Sf8?t=73).

-## This Package Was Sponsorware 💰💰💰

-This package was only available to my GitHub Sponsors: TODO tweet

-Enjoy, and thanks for the support! ❤️

-Sponsorware idea is not mine, learn more about **Sponsorware** at [github.com/sponsorware/docs](https://github.com/sponsorware/docs) 💰.

-I simply adopted it because making open source is a lot of fun but is not sustainable without compensation.

 ## Documentation

 Installation and usage instructions can be found [here](./docs/install.md).